 - Single term (

-machine): Matches any document containing the term.
+machine): Matches documents containing that term.
 Case-insensitive. - Multiple terms (

-["state", "of", "the", "art"], and a phrase query forstate of the artmatches it because the tokens are adjacent and in the correct order. - No stop words: Common words like “the”, “a”, “of”, and “is” are not removed during indexing or search.
+state,of,the,art). - No stop words: Common words like “the”, “a”, “of”, and “is” are not removed during indexing or search.
 All tokens are indexed and searchable.
-This means phrase queries are position-sensitive:

 AND,OR,NOT,*,~,^,+,-, and quotes are treated as literal text, not operators.
-For example,machine AND learningsearches for the three-word phrase “machine and learning”.
+For example,machine AND learningis tokenized as literal words, not boolean AND.

 type: "query_string" instead.Lucene query syntax (type: "query_string")